-CRITICAL CARE SURGE CAPACITY MANAGEMENT TRANSFORMATION MAP (LEVEL 3 & 2 UNITS) Activities Completed By: Completed (mm/dd/yyyy) OBJECTIVE 6: Identify Essential Services and Functions Required to Sustain the Critical Care Service Note: Review flow mapping process result prior to beginning this section a.
-Establish admission process for critical care patients Review flow mapping process Identify how patients gain access to critical care Develop an algorithm for the critical care staff on the admission process b.
-Identify the discharge process for critical care patients Identify who determines patients are ready for transfer Document the transfer process inclusive of inter-unit transfer and discharge from the organization For trending review the data collection to identify delays in discharge Differentiate the transfer process for minor surge events Coordinate early discharge planning for expediting the discharge of patients in minor surge events.
-Note: partner with Community Care Access Centres and social work to facilitate the process Develop criteria for shifting patients to alternative space to accommodate for surge events Develop criteria for shifting patients to alternative space to accommodate for surge events Develop criteria for shifting patients to alternative space to accommodate for surge events Develop criteria for shifting patients to alternative space to accommodate for surge events Develop criteria for shifting patients to alternative space to accommodate for surge events OBJECTIVE 7: Establish System Preparedness for Human Resource Capacity (See Appendix E for Information on Planning for Human Resources for Surge Events) a.
+CRITICAL CARE SURGE CAPACITY MANAGEMENT TRANSFORMATION MAP (LEVEL 3 & 2 UNITS) Activities Completed By: Completed (mm/dd/yyyy) Not te: Review flow mapping process result prior to beginning this section a. b.
+Review flow mapping process Identify how patients gain access to critical care Develop an algorithm for the critical care staff on the admission process Identify the discharge process for critical care patients Identify who determines patients are ready for transfer Document the transfer process inclusive of inter-unit transfer and discharge from the organization For trending review the data collection to identify delays in discharge Differentiate the transfer process for minor surge events Coordinate early discharge planning for expediting the discharge of patients in minor surge events.
+Note: partner with Community Care Access Centres and social work to facilitate the process Develop criteria for shifting patients to alternative space to accommodate for surge events C. Develop Criteria for shifting patients to alternative space to accommodate for surge events OBJECTIVE 7: Establish System Preparedness for Human Resource Capacity (See Appendix E for Information on Planning for Human Resources for Surge Events) a.
 Complete Minor Surge Event Worksheet Complete the Minor Surge Event Worksheet (See Appendix I) as needed b.
-Identify who is accountable for staffing during a minor surge c.
-Define 'normal staffing capacity' d.
-Estimate and document minimum number and categories of personnel needed to care for a single patient or small group of patients on a given day for each specific department e.
-Define the necessary critical care skill set
+Identify who is accountable for staffing during a minor surge C. Define 'normal staffing capacity' d. on a given day for each specific department e.
+Define the necessary critical care skill set f.
+Complete Staffing Inventory

-CRITICAL CARE SURGE CAPACITY MANAGEMENT TRANSFORMATION MAP (LEVEL 3 & 2 UNITS) Activities Completed By: Completed (mm/dd/yyyy) f.
-Complete Staffing Inventory g.
+CRITICAL CARE SURGE CAPACITY MANAGEMENT TRANSFORMATION MAP (LEVEL 3 & 2 UNITS) Activities Completed By: Completed (mm/dd/yyyy) g.
 Document each staff member's skill set in ICU, CCU, PACU, and ER h.
 Identify an enhanced skill set that can be utilized in minor surge events i.
 Collaborate with local collective bargaining unit in defining the terms of the enhanced skill set j.
 Identify key strategies in implementing educational process to establish an enhanced skill set k.
 Establish an alternative staffing model to increase staff complement during minor surge I. Introduce cross training of personnel to provide for essential patient care areas at times of severe staffing shortages (e.g. ER, ICU or medical units) m.
 Define the role of multidisciplinary team members in a minor surge event n.
-Prepare a checklist to assist with the management of human resource compliment in a surge event (see Appendix K for a sample checklist) ОВ JECTIVE 8: Establish System Preparedness for Alternative Physical Space for Surge Events (Se ee Appendix F for examples on managing equipment for alternative space) a.
+Prepare a checklist to assist with the management of human resource compliment in a surge event (see Appendix K for a sample checklist) OB.
+IECTIVE 8: Establish System Preparedness for Alternative Physical Space for Surge Events (Se ee Appendix F for examples on managing equipment for alternative space) a.
 Include key stakeholders in the planning of alternate space areas including infection control, plant operations/facilities planning etc. b.
-Identify areas for alternative physical space to be utilized in minor surge events c.
-If pre-determined areas exist assess the current functionality of the designated area, particularly as it relates to patient care, work area/storage, equipment, supplies and utilities
+Identify areas for alternative physical space to be utilized in minor surge events C. If pre-determined areas exist assess the current functionality of the designated area, particularly as it relates to patient care, work area/storage, equipment, supplies and utilities d.
+Identify the shared governance between critical care unit and this alternative space